mergesort/Boutique/README.md

 Whether you need to save an important piece of information for the next time your app is launched, stored an auth token in the keychain, or you want to change how an app looks based on a user's settings, those app configurations are individual values that you'll want to persist.

 Often times people will choose to store individual items like that in `UserDefaults`.
-If you've used `@AppStorage` then @`StoredValue` will feel right at home, it has a very similar API with some additional features.
-A @`StoredValue` will end up being stored in `UserDefaults`, but it also exposes a `publisher` so you can easily subscribe to changes.
+If you've used `@AppStorage` then `@StoredValue` will feel right at home, it has a very similar API with some additional features.
+A `@StoredValue` will end up being stored in `UserDefaults`, but it also exposes a `publisher` so you can easily subscribe to changes.

 ```swift
 // Setup a `@StoredValue, @AsyncStoredValue has the same API.